ovaleio/ovale-app/readme.md

 ## How to run

+Make sure you have a websocket server, listening to port 7070, that sends tickers update to the app.

+You can find one at https://github.com/johnthillaye/cryptotrader-server

 Make sure you have node 8+ installed.
 You can check this by running `node -v` in your shell.

 Clone this repo: